 - The amazing thing is that Josephus, an obsessively image-conscious writer who did everything he could to make himself look good, apparently didn't realize how bad a light this story put him in.

-- According to Josephus, and there is archeological evidence to support him, the zealots under siege by the Romans at Masada picked lots to decide who would be in charge of killing the rest men after the men had killed their families, and then which of those men would have to kill his fellows before committing suicide.
+- According to Josephus, and there is archeological evidence to support him, the zealots under siege by the Romans at Masada picked lots to decide who would be in charge of killing the rest of the men after the men had killed their families, and then which of those men would have to kill his fellows before committing suicide.

 - There is actually a maths puzzle similar to this (Josephus' Permutation; featured in Professor Layton).
 A given number of people get in a circle, and starting at a specified person and for a given N, every Nth person is killed and removed from the circle until only 1 remains.
 The puzzle is to figure out who the survivor is.
 Whoever the count starts on will be the survivor.

 - The amazing thing is that Josephus, an obsessively image-conscious writer who did everything he could to make himself look good, apparently didn't realize how bad a light this story put him in.